mattdibi/metadata-generator/README.md

   -h, --help            show this help message and exit -d, --debug           Print debug information --dry-run             Dry run.
-Do not write any files to disk --patch-target-platform
+Do not write any files to disk -t, --target-platform TARGET_PLATFORM
+                        Path to the target platform file --patch-target-platform
                         Patch the target platform file with the correct paths
 ```